nariaki3551/master_mind_rust/README.md

 ### Guess mode

-In this mode, the solver attempts to deduce the user's secret code.
+In this mode, the solver attempts to find the user's secret code.
 The user must provide feedback for the solver's guesses.
 Feedback consists of a pair of the number of hits and blows.

-- **hit**: The number of pins that are correctly matched in both color and position to the secret code.
+- **hit**: The number of pins that are correctly matched in both number(color) and position to the secret code.
-- **blow**: The number of pins that match the secret code in color but are positioned differently.
+- **blow**: The number of pins that match the secret code in number(color) but are positioned differently.

 Example: If secret code is `[1, 2, 3, 4]` and guess code is `[0, 1, 2, 3]`, then the feedback: (hit, blow) is `(0, 3)`.